-If you participate in the software quality improvement program, impersonal data about Dr.Web operation on your computer will be periodically sent to Doctor Web servers.
+If you participate in the software quality improvement program, impersonal data about Dr.Web operation on your computer will be periodically sent to Doctor Web servers, for example, information on created rule sets for Dr.Web Firewall.
 Received information is not used to identify or contact you.